JiriD85/thingsboard.github.io-pke/smart-energy.md

 In an era where sustainability and efficiency are not just buzzwords, the role of the Internet of Things (IoT) in energy management and monitoring cannot be overstated.
 Harnessing the power of IoT for energy monitoring leads to significant cost savings, improved operational efficiency, and a reduced environmental footprint.

-ThingsBoard platform dramatically reduces time to market and efforts to create smart-energy solutions.
+PKE IoT Expert dramatically reduces time to market and efforts to create smart-energy solutions.
 Save up to 90% of development time for your smart-energy solution by utilizing the following platform benefits:

   - Reliable and scalable data collection for your smart meters and energy monitors;